Maaheen11/Building-Damage-Assessment-II/README.md

 Execute the Sam2_finetuning.ipynb file to perform the enhanced image segmentation of damaged buildings.

+## Results
+The results of the image segmentation at saved in the vis and vis2 directories.

 ## Acknowledgment
 We thank https://github.com/nka77/DAHiTra.git for providing the project publicly.
 Our improvements were build on this project.